sergiors/prelude/README.md

 API
 ---
-All functions are automatically applied partial application and have conts to help to work with point-free style.
+All functions are automatically applied partial application and have constant to help to work with point-free style.

 ```
 allPass()